Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Heat

 - Porter is responsible for taking 11.5% of his team's field goal attempts this season with 13.2 per game.

-- He's attempted 7.3 threes per game, or 17.7% of his team's shots from beyond the arc this season.
+- He's knocked down three threes per game, or 19.4% of his team's makes from beyond the arc this season.

-- Porter's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.
+- The Heat are the second-best defensive squad in the league, giving up 109.8 points per game.

-- The Heat allow 109.8 points per game, second-ranked in the league.
+- On the boards, the Heat are sixth in the league, conceding 41.9 rebounds per contest.

-- The Heat are the 14th-ranked team in the league, allowing 25.6 assists per game.
+- The Heat are the 14th-ranked team in the NBA, allowing 25.6 assists per game.

 Michael Porter Jr. vs. the Heat